 Another important consideration in questionnaire design is accessibility for people with disabilities.
-While your place of business may be unaware of the intricacies of laws governing accessibility, full service survey research firms routinely comply with such laws, including the Technology Related Assistance for Individuals with Disabilities Act of 1988, the Americans with Disabilities Act, Section 255 of the Telecommunications Act of 1996 and Section 508 of the Rehabilitation Act, as amended in 1998.
+While your place of business may be unaware of the intricacies of laws governing accessibility, full service survey research firms routinely comply with such laws, including the Technology Related Assistance for Individuals with Disabilities Act, the Americans with Disabilities Act, the Telecommunications Act, and the Rehabilitation Act.
 Do you have the time to make sense of these laws?

 5. Do you have what it takes to gather data from your identified sample?

 There are many ways to engage participants in a survey questionnaire, so it is critical that you have defined your intended audience and focus only on them.
-Survey research firms send out email invitations to participate in online surveys, use pop-up invitations for certain visitors to your website, integrate with Facebook Friends and Fans or otherwise customize invitations with your databases.
+Survey research firms send out email invitations to participate in online surveys, may use pop-up invitations for certain visitors to your website, and customize invitations with your databases.
 Do you have the capability to extend the invitation in an inclusive way?

 It is important to be credible and direct in your invitation to increase the likelihood that your intended respondent both receives the invitation and is motivated to respond.